merlijne77/merlijne77/README.md

 📚 I am constantly learning.
-📝 I have a strong interest in creating applications for mental healthcare|elektronics 🔭 Working on an animatronic (King Boo) and some Python Desktop apps 🌱 Currently learning the Python career Track on Datacamp 🌟 Main languages: Python, Java, Kotlin
+📝 I have a strong interest in creating applications for mental healthcare|elektronics 🔭 Working on an animatronic (King Boo) and some Python Desktop apps 🌱 Currently doing the Python career Track on Datacamp 🌟 Main languages: Python, Java, Kotlin
 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
 </pre>